 Dr. W. Stephen McNeil is an Associate Professor in the Department of Chemistry at UBC Okanagan, in Kelowna, British Columbia.
 Information regarding Dr. McNeil's research interests and publications may be found on his faculty research page.

-Dr. McNeil often teaches courses such as CHEM 121/123 (Atomic & Molecular and Physical & Organic chemistries), CHEM 220 (Atomic Structure and Molecular Bonding) and CHEM 335 (Bioinorganic Chemistry), and he occasionally forays into main group and organometallic chemistries.
+Dr. McNeil often teaches courses such as CHEM 121/123 (Atomic & Molecular and Physical & Organic chemistries), CHEM 220 (Atomic Structure and Molecular Bonding) and CHEM 335 (Bioinorganic Chemistry).
 If you're planning on taking one of those courses, then you might be here looking for a web page relating to them.
-In Term 1 of the 2023/24 academic year, he is teaching CHEM 121 and CHEM 220, and in Term 2, he is teaching CHEM 335.
+In Term 1 of the 2024/25 academic year, he is teaching CHEM 121 and CHEM 220, and in Term 2, he is teaching CHEM 335.
 All course documents and information for these courses are available through Canvas.

 • Chemistry simulations at The King's Centre for Visualization in Science, including